-Allocation of sampling effort in the present programme follows the strategy used in previous programmes (Inglis et al. 2006, Morrisey et al. 2007).
+Allocation of sampling effort in the present programme follows the strategy used in previous programmes (Inglis et al. 2006b, Morrisey et al. 2007).
 Survey plans were developed for each sampling method and harbour based on the known distribution of habitat for the target species and outputs from the hydrodynamic modelling.
-We originally anticipated combining the predictive habitat models with the outputs from the plume dispersal simulations in each harbour to identify risk zones in each harbour (the habitat and hydrodynamic modelling are described by Inglis et al. 2006).
+We originally anticipated combining the predictive habitat models with the outputs from the plume dispersal simulations in each harbour to identify risk zones in each harbour (the habitat and hydrodynamic modelling are described by Inglis et al. 2006b).
 The area of each habitat in each risk zone (the "search area") could then be determined and detection limits estimated quantitatively for each zone.
 However, the major constraint to achieving this was the limited availability of spatially explicit data on the key environmental variables needed to project the predicted habitat distributions in each harbour.
-Furthermore, because Opua was not included in the first phase of the surveillance programme (2002-2004), no hydrodynamic modelling was done for this location.
-Consequently, we allocated sampling effort based on our existing knowledge of the distribution of habitats in the marina and surrounding area, with highest priority given to suitable habitat for the target species and samples allocated in proportion to the relative areas of each habitat.
+Instead, we allocated sampling effort based predominantly on the results of the hydrodynamic modelling and our existing knowledge of the distribution of habitats in each harbour, with highest priority given to suitable habitat for the target species within the predicted dispersion plume.
+Hydrodynamic modelling was not available for Port Taranaki because it was only added to the list of ports in August 2009 and resources were lacking.
+Consequently, sampling effort in this port was allocated on the basis of habitat distribution.
+Each harbour was subdivided into large strata (3-4 per harbour) that reflected broad environmental gradients (e.g. head/entrance of the harbour) and the concentrations of particles simulated in the hydrodynamic modelling.
+Generally, ~60% of locations surveyed were allocated to the stratum where moderate to high weighted mean concentrations of simulated particles were predicted, with the remainder distributed among the remaining strata.

 Because marine organisms are typically aggregated in their spatial distribution, they tend to be absent from, or in comparatively low abundance at most locations and in large densities in relatively few places (Gray 2002).
 This pattern is even more extreme for the small founder populations of introduced species, which, at least initially, are likely to be absent from most areas and to occur in aggregations at relatively few locations (Gaston 1994).
 For example, during the initial stages of its invasion of Port Phillip Bay, Australia, the seastar Asterias amurensis was found at only two out of more 70 locations surveyed in the bay (Garnham 1998).
 This pattern of distribution - locally abundant, but geographically restricted founder populations - suggests that, in most instances, the probability of detection within locations where the species is present is likely to be greater than its expected rarity among locations.
-Since eradication and control efforts are likely to be most successful when infestations are relatively localised, surveys that optimise the number of locations surveyed will stand the best chance of detecting founding populations with aggregated distributions (Green & Young 1993).
+Since eradication and control efforts are likely to be most successful when infestations are relatively localised, surveys that optimise the number of locations surveyed will stand the best chance of detecting founding populations with aggregated distributions (Green and Young 1993).
 Thus, given limited resources, surveying a relatively large number of discrete locations using rapid sampling techniques is likely to be more effective than intensive searches of a few key locations (although there will be a point at which the survey sensitivity is compromised by under-sampling at each location).
 This basic assumption - the need to sample a large number of survey locations in each harbour - formed the foundation for our choice of survey methods.